It is NOT WHAT you

 India.
 Goldman Sachs predicts that India will be the third largest

 economy by 2035.
-IIF or IFN are two closed end India funds, and
+IIF or IFN are two closed end India funds,

 - AUSTRALASIA - Australia's growing trade deficit and the

-weakening housing market will slow economic growth
+weakening housing market will continue to slow economic growth

 - OTHER TIGERS AND DRAGONS - We prefer Singapore,

 Thailand and Malaysia to Indonesia and the Philippines.

 ISRAEL - Israel's technology sector is desirable given its